-Personal injury law involves cases where a person is injured due to the negligent, willful, or intentional acts of another person.
-While it is true that accidents happen, negligence should not.
+Personal injury cases involve incidents where a person is injured due to the negligent, willful, or intentional acts of another person.
+While accidents do happen, accidents due to negligence should not.

-The legal system in the United States imposes a duty of care on every individual to act reasonably.
-Occasionally, however, we make mistakes, either by doing things that a reasonable person would not have done or by failing to do things that a reasonable person would have done.
+In California, the law imposes a duty of care on every individual to prevent foreseeable harm to others, when it is reasonable to do so.
+Occasionally, we make mistakes that rise to the level negligence; either by doing things that a reasonable person would not have done or by failing to do things that a reasonable person would have done.

 Know Your Rights

-At PLC Law Group, you will find experienced personal injury lawyers well-versed in the specifics of this area of the law who can help evaluate these factors and determine what compensation to which you may be entitled.
+At PLC Law Group, you will find experienced lawyers well-versed in California personal injury law, who can help evaluate the many factors that determine how much and what type of compensation you may be entitled.

 Examples of Personal Injury

 Personal injury law encompasses a broad range of areas, from common scenarios, such as automobile accidents and dog bites, to exceptional situations like nursing home negligence or abuse.
 PLC Law Group is experienced at representing clients in a vast array of personal injury cases, including:

 - Motor vehicle collisions

 - Slip and fall/premises liability